It may have been Charles Fort who described the strange discovery best:

 This assumption is, however, hard to prove.
 The discovery was made not by some trained archaeologist, who made a painstaking examination before moving a single piece of wood, but by a group of young boys who appear to have thoroughly mixed up the coffins by hurling them at each other, and who never gave any first-person account of their find.
 The best that can be said is that several of the surviving coffins do display considerably more decay than the others – the most obvious sign of this is the rotten state (or complete absence) of the figurines’ grave clothes – but whether the decay was the product of time or simply weathering is not now possible to say.
 It is certainly credible that the decayed coffins were actually those that occupied the lower tier in the burial nook, and so were most exposed to water damage.
 If that’s the case, there is no need to assume that the burials stretched over many years.

 This matters, because the only comprehensive study yet made of the “fairy coffins” strongly indicates that all postdate 1800 and that the odds favour a deposit or deposits made after about 1830 – within about five years, in other words, of the discovery of the cache.
-The work in question was carried out by Allen Simpson, a former president of the Royal Scottish Society of Arts and presently a member of the faculty of History and Classics at Edinburgh University, and Samuel Menefee, Senior Associate of the Center for National Security Law at the University of Virginia, and it was published, regrettably obscurely, in the journal of the city’s local history society: The Book of the Old Edinburgh Club.
+The work in question was carried out by Allen Simpson, a former president of the Royal Scottish Society of Arts, and Samuel Menefee, a lawyer specialising in maritime law and piracy, and it was published, regrettably obscurely, in the journal of the city’s local history society: The Book of the Old Edinburgh Club.